abhishekSen999/matcher/README.md

     }
 }
 ````
-And BANK_B maintained it like this:
+And COMPANY_B maintained it like this:

 ````
 @Builder
 @ToString
-static class CustomerOfBankB {
+static class CustomerOfCompanyA {

     private String idInB;
     private String customerName;